Skip Breadcrumb Links

 - You and the person being sponsored sign an agreement that confirms that each of you understands your mutual obligations and responsibilities.

 - Since March 2, 2012, if you entered Canada as a sponsored spouse or partner you are not eligible to sponsor a new spouse or partner for a period of 5 years from the date you landed in Canada.
-Find out more information about this change from Immigration, Refugees and Citizenship Canada (CIC).
+Find out more information about this change from Immigration, Refugees and Citizenship Canada (IRCC).

 If you are sponsoring other family members, you will have to prove you have an income that is at least equal to the minimum necessary income.
 For more information, read How do I sponsor parents, grandparents, adopted children and other relatives living outside of Canada?